wcko87/beatoraja-english-guide/List-of-beatoraja-Skins.md

 **Note:** You can mix and match skins.
 The skin is chosen separately for each menu type.
 - For example, not many skins support the Course Result screen, so it might be worth picking up one of the skins that supports it just for the Course Result screen.

+To search for skins for a specific menu, you can search for the menu type with Ctrl+F (e.g. Music Select, Decide, Result, Play, 7Keys, 9Keys, Course Result).

 Not all of the skins listed have screenshots.
 That is because the author did not provide screenshots, and I am too lazy to take screenshots on my own.
 If anyone has tried those skins, it would be nice if you could contribute some screenshots.

 # Contents